ddnet/ddnet/README.md

 Building
 --------

 To compile DDNet yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).
+Alternatively we also support CMake, so something like this works:

+    make build
+    cmake ..
+    make

 DDNet requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
 The bundled libraries are now in the ddnet-libs submodule.